-- ¶ All remain standing during the first organ voluntary, which is being broadcast.
-After this the Choir and Clergy are followed out in order by the stewards, the Provost, the Mayoral party, the Vice-Provost, and Fellows of the College, with their guests. - ¶ Members of the congregation who wish to leave at this point should do so silently.
-Those remaining are invited to be seated. - ¶ Please do not talk during the second organ voluntary, which is being recorded for broadcast on Christmas Day. - ¶ After the service a retiring collection is taken for the maintenance of the Chapel.
-If you prefer to contribute by cheque, please make it payable to King's College Chapel Foundation and send it to The Dean, King's College, Cambridge CB2 IST.
-Gift aid envelopes are available.
+- ¶ After the first voluntary the Choir and Clergy are followed out in order by the stewards, the Provost, the Mayoral party, the Vice-Provost, and Fellows of the College, with their guests. - ¶ Members of the congregation who wish to leave at this point should do so silently.
+Those remaining are invited to be seated. - ¶ After the service a retiring collection is taken for the maintenance of the Chapel.
+If you prefer to contribute by cheque, please make cheques payable to King's College, Cambridge and send it to:

-KING'S COLLEGE
+THE ACTING DEAN KING'S COLLEGE CAMBRIDGE CB2 IST